-Over the course of her young life, Lakya Knight, an 18-year-old resident of West Pullman, a neighborhood on Chicago’s South Side, has lost several family members to gun violence.
+Over the course of her young life, Lakaya Knight, an 18-year-old resident of West Pullman, a neighborhood on Chicago’s South Side, has lost several family members to gun violence.
 In 2008, when she was just 3, her father, Reginald Knight, was among those lost when a Chicago police officer shot and killed him.
-The city settled an excessive force lawsuit after his death for $100,000, but Lakya was still left with an empty space for the father she never got to know.
+The city settled an excessive force lawsuit after his death for $100,000, but Lakaya was still left with an empty space for the father she never got to know.

 “It made it hard for me growing up, because I was always looking for that sense of security and stability,” Knight said.
 Years of asking questions has left her with the strong impression that her father had a big heart, loved music and sports, and was always protective over his family.